An efficient and flexible approach for computing rovibrational polaritons from first principles: Introduction

 \section{Introduction}

 As an alternative to interactions of molecules with intense laser fields, strong light-matter coupling can also be achieved by the confinement of molecules in microscale optical or plasmonic cavities.
 When the light-matter coupling is stronger than the loss of the cavity mode and the decay rates in the matter, the strong coupling regime is reached, leading to the formation of hybrid light-matter states, called polaritons \cite{Ebbesen_review_2016,Zhou_review_2018,Feist_GarciaVidal_ACSphotonics_2018,Edina1,Herrera_PRL_2016,Hertzog2019,Herrera_2020,Kowalewski2017}.
 The confined photonic modes of the cavity can efficiently couple with either electronic or vibrational molecular states, depending on the cavity mode wavelength.
-The formation of vibrational polaritons in infrared (IR) microcavities has recieved a great deal of attention \cite{Hirai_2020_review,Nagarajan2021,Simpkins2021,Wang2021,Sidler2022,Li2022,Dunkelberger2022}, owing to the possibility of modifying thermal chemical reactions with vibrational polaritons.
-As detailed in the reviews cited above, the full understanding of the effects of vibrational strong coupling and the formation of vibrational polaritons on chemical reactivity is a challenge yet to be tackled.
+The formation of vibrational polaritons in infrared (IR) microcavities has received a great deal of attention \cite{Hirai_2020_review,Nagarajan2021,Simpkins2021,Wang2021,Sidler2022,Li2022,Dunkelberger2022}, owing to the possibility of modifying thermal chemical reactions with vibrational polaritons.
+Despite promising progress \cite{Schfer2022,Schfer2022b}, the full understanding of the effects of vibrational strong coupling and the formation of vibrational polaritons on chemical reactivity is a challenge yet to be tackled, as detailed in the reviews cited above.

 In addition, closely related to chemical reactivity, the spectroscopy of vibrational polaritons have also been studied both by means of experiments \cite{Shalabney2015,Fleischer_2019,Xiang_2020,Yang2020,Xiang2019,Xiang2018,Dunkelberger_2016,Grafton_2021, Takele_2021,Wright2023} and theory \cite{Strashko2016,Saurabh2016,FRibeiro2018,Hernandez_2019,Triana_2020,Ribeiro_2021,Fischer_2021,Yu2022,Bonini2022,Szidarovszky2021}.
 For examples, a detailed investigation of the vibrational polaritons of single anharmonic vibrational modes was carried out in Refs. \cite{Hernandez_2019,Triana_2020}, while Ref. \cite{Ribeiro_2021} showed the presence of unique optical nonlinearities of $N$ anharmonic oscillators interacting with an IR cavity mode.
 Using a one-dimensional description Ref. \cite{Fischer_2021} simulated various properties of anharmonic oscillators (OH, LiH, NH$_3$), with coordinate dependent dipole functions, coupled to an IR photonic mode, from the weak to ultrastrong coupling regimes.
 Refs. \cite{Saurabh2016,FRibeiro2018} provide empirically adjustable anharmonic approaches, which allow incorporating decay mechanisms.
 The method of vibrational configuration interaction (VCI) has also been implemented in the context of vibrational polaritons \cite{Yu2022}, and the vibropolaritonic energies and IR spectra of H$_2$O molecules were computed.